Sandy Hook Elementary School shooting: 2015

 On January 21, 2015, Newtown Legislative Council voted unanimously to demolish the house where Nancy and Adam Lanza lived, and to keep the land as open space.
 The demolition was completed on March 24, 2015.

 In February 2015, the family of one of the victims, Victoria Soto, applied for trademark protection for her name.
 The reason for this was to help prevent others from misusing Soto's name on social media and for the benefit of the memorial fund set up in her name.
 The victim's sister, Jillian, said fake social media accounts existed using her sister's name to promote conspiracy theories about the shooting.

-2016–present
+2016

 In July 2016, the new Sandy Hook Elementary School was unveiled and parents were shown around the building.
+The design of the new school incorporates numerous security features, including bulletproof glass exteriors, fencing around the perimeter of the building, and fortified safe rooms.
 The new school is on the site of the building where the shooting took place, which was demolished and rebuilt with a state grant of around $50 million.

+2019

+In March 2019, Jeremy Richman, the father of victim Avielle Richman, was found dead of an apparent suicide.
+His wife said that he "succumbed to the grief that he could not escape."

+2024

+On June 12, 2024, around 60 students who had survived the shooting graduated from Newtown High School.
+At a ceremony to mark the event, Principal Kimberly Longobucco read out the names of those who died, followed by a moment of silence.